Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Update Mainsail

-- Go to your Mainsail Web interface then select the `Machine` tab.
+- Go to your Mainsail Web interface then click on `Machine` tab.

 - Right-click on the `moonraker.conf` file then `Download` to make a backup of the original file.
 Keep this file carefully for possible backtracking.

 - Now, still on Mainsail, open the `moonraker.conf` file and add the following lines:

 ```